Do you regularly wash your house windows? I have to admit – I’ve never.

 If you have houseplants, wash your windows… the grime that builds up really does make a difference to the amount of much needed light that comes in.
 And even if you don’t have interior plants… the light is good for you too!
 This spring, I’m taking my own advice – I can’t wait to see the difference.

 And here is another window related garden design tip for you.
 If you are trying to figure out a plan for your garden, start with the windows of your house.

-Garden design 101 instructs you to draw the outline of your house to scale marking all the windows and doors.
-Then you lay a grid under your plan.
-Using the grid, you line up and scale garden elements to main features of your house (like doors and windows).
-This way you have beautiful balanced views from the most import viewing point of the garden – the inside your windows.
+When you start out with planning, typically you would draw the outline of your house to scale (a birds eye view).
+Always marking all the windows and doors.
+The grid method – which I teach in my garden design course helps you to get the position of garden features in the right place.
+If you use a grid to line up and scale garden elements to main features of your house (like doors and windows), you guanrantee that you end up with beautiful balanced views from the most import viewing points of the garden – the inside your windows.
 And there is a bonus to this method.
 Your house will look good from outside as well (since this leads you to design features that are in proportion to the lines of your home).
 Genius right?

 Plus, if you keep your windows clean, well, then you are in garden heaven…both inside and out.

 Are you spring cleaning?
 I’m busy both inside and out.
 I’m clearing garden leaves and debris as fast I can so that new shoots will get the light and air they need.
 I’m also de-cluttering, getting rid of old furniture, purging closets, painting, disinfecting laundry machines, and getting ready for the house painters that arrive later this spring.
 What is on your spring cleaning list?